spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `awsudo $ADMIN_ARN aws s3 cp s3://$DEPLOYMENT_NAME-sops-config/.sops.yaml .sops.yaml`

-**SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give helm more than the minimally required permissions since deployment only needs to decrypt.
+**SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give helm more than the minimally required permissions since the deployment process only requires decrypt.

 Now we need to create a *environment.yaml* file.
 During JupyterHub deployment, helm will merge this file with the *common.yaml* file with the other YAML files created earlier to generate a master configuration file for JupyterHub.
 Follow these instructions: